techsupportmo/AI-Projects/maa5176_proj1/part2/readme.txt

 Mohammed Ahmed
 1001655176

-- The programming language used for the task was Python3
+- The programming language used for the task was Python 3.9.1 (not compiled on omega)

 - Structure of the code: